-Many have noted, in the course of discussions within and about Islam, that jihad-struggle-operates on three levels.
-The primary level focuses on one's self, struggling to make one as effective a muslim-one who submits to God's will-as possible.2 The secondary level applies to the larger sphere of the 'Umma and only the tertiary level pertains to the realm beyond the dar al 'Islam.
+Humans have struggled as far back as we can trace ourselves to understand the parameters-the rights and responsibilities-of how to fulfill our divinely-appointed mission.
+Within Islam, with the Arabic language as its primary revelationary and interpretive instrument, the word for struggle is jihad.
+It is important to understand that jihad operates on three levels.
+The primary level focuses on one's self, struggling to make one as effective a muslim-a submitter to God's will-as possible.
+The secondary level applies to the larger sphere of the 'Umma and only the tertiary level pertains to the realm beyond the dar al 'Islam.

 Within this threefold matrix there is an inherent double issue with double consequences.
-As always in the history of religion, for which the focus is a reality-God-by definition beyond our own reality and beyond our human experience and understanding, one is inevitably caught between the faith-bound certainty of revelation and the complexity of interpretation.
-Each of the
+As always in the history of religion, for which God is by definition a Being beyond our own reality and beyond our human experience and understanding, we are inevitably caught between the faith-bound certainty of revelation and the complexity of interpretation.
+Each of the Abrahamic traditions offers to its constituents the certainty that the text of the Torah (and Hebrew Bible) or the Gospels (and Old and New Testaments) or the Qur'an represents God's definitive word through one or more intermediating prophets or messengers.
+Once these texts are committed to a canonical written form-and more importantly, once the prophetic conduit through which the message has been transmitted is no longer among us-we are caught in the complication of interpretation.